aisingapore/ml-project-cookiecutter-onprem-poly/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/03-mlops-components-platform.md

 suite of features for AI engineers to facilitate their end-to-end machine learning workflows.
-The platform is to be deployed on a GKE cluster; the Platforms team would have set the platform up for your team upon creation of the GCP project.
+The platform is to be deployed on a GKE cluster; the Platforms team would have set the platform up for your team upon creation of the Kubernetes cluster.
 AI engineers need not worry about having to administer the platform as end-consumers of the platform.

 To verify if Polyaxon has been deployed on your GKE cluster,